huidr/network-programming/README.md

-# The Man Most Likely to Do Anything
+# Man Most Likely to Do Anything

 Just some regular jerk here.